webex/components/src/components/WebexRemoteMedia/README.md

 ## Preview

-To see all the different possible states of the Webex Remote Media component, you can run our Storybook:
+To see all the different possible states of the Webex Remote Media component, you can view our [storybook](https://webex.github.io/components/storybook/?path=/story/webex-remote-media--video-only) or run the following **NPM** command:

 ```shell
   npm start